Markdown Tables — Syntax, Examples & Templates

 Important: GitHub strips some HTML table attributes in certain contexts (issues, comments).
 HTML tables work reliably in .md files rendered in the repository view.
 For maximum compatibility, stick to flat Markdown tables without merging.

-README files on GitHub commonly use tables for feature lists, badges, and API docs.
-Here are copy-paste templates:
+README files on GitHub commonly use tables for feature lists, badges, installation instructions, and API docs.
+Here are copy-paste templates you can use right away.
+For more README patterns, see our README.md template guide.

 Feature Comparison Table